counterpointsoftware/subspace-monitoring/README.md

 Subspace node and farmer with monitoring stack using Docker Compose.

+## Important Note

-NOTE: This is a basic setup that is only recommended for use on a computer/server which is on a secure network.
+This is a basic setup that is only recommended for use on a computer/server which is on a secure network with fully understood ingress.
 This is becuase we will be opening ports to the whole network that should always be controlled with additional access rules when that means the internet.

 ## Overview